axelvaldez/radical-companies/_posts/book-3/2023-06-30-introduction.markdown

      width='70%'
      alt=''>
     </div>
-   <p>It is <em>explicit</em> in that it lays it all out for every member of the community to know; there are no dark corner where need-to-know data is kept.
+   <p>It is <em>explicit</em> in that it lays it all out for every member of the community to know; there are no dark corners where need-to-know data is kept away from view.
 Is it &ldquo;alignment&rdquo; in the sense that it gives a community of people something in common.</p>
    <ul>
     <li>If the <em>what for</em>, the Impact, is not your thing, then you don't join the community.
 In theory it could be changed, but in practice it would make it a different community.
 It would be like transforming a hardware company into a software company.
 Sun Microsystems failed at it because it is very, very difficult.</li>
    <li>If the <em>why</em>, the Purpose, doesn&rsquo;t work for you it is somewhat easier to change.
 Not a walk in the park, but easier to change.
 And if that doesn&rsquo;t work, you don&rsquo;t join the community.</li>